raphj/jibri/README.md

 ### User, group
 * Jibri is currently meant to be run as a regular system user.
 This example creatively uses username 'jibri' and group name 'jibri', but any user will do.
 This has not been tested with the root user.
 * Ensure that the jibri user is in the correct groups to make full access of the audio and video devices.
-The example jibri account in Ubuntu 16.04 are: "adm","audio","video","plugdev".
+The example jibri account groups in Ubuntu 16.04 are: "adm","audio","video","plugdev".
 `sudo usermod -aG adm,audio,video,plugdev jibri`

 ### Config files